What to Do With the Kids in Sonoma

 Opened in 1968 as the Sonoma Steam Railroad, TrainTown boasts a quarter-scale railroad that takes passengers on a 20-minute ride through its 500,000-square-foot park, traversing four miles of track that go through tunnels and cross bridges.

-Part of the fun is stopping at Lakeview, a miniature town with a saloon, jail, and outhouse, as well as s a petting zoo where kids can feed the goats, ducks, sheep, and llamas.
-There are rides, too, including a carousel and Ferris wheel.
+Part of the fun is stopping at Lakeview, a miniature town with a saloon, jail, and outhouse, as well as a petting zoo where kids can feed the goats, ducks, sheep, and llamas.
+There are six amusement rides, too, including a carousel and Ferris wheel.

-Admission is free; train tickets are $6.25 per person (age 12 months and older); the train Is handicap accessible; ride coupons (not valid for train rides) are $2.75 each or six for $12.75; and all ages (including babies) must have a coupon on amusement rides.
+Admission is free; train tickets are $7.50 per person (age 12 months and older); the train is handicap accessible; amusement ride coupons (not valid for train rides) are $3.75 each or five for $14.75; and all ages (including babies) must have a coupon on amusement rides.

 TrainTown 20264 Broadway, Sonoma, 707-938-3912; open year-round, but closed on rainy days and major holidays.